 This means attackers can more easily obfuscate attacks using IPv4 and IPv6.

-Finally, many organisations will need to deploy IPv6 sooner or later, and quickly learn the details of IPv6 security so that an informed deployment and transition plan can be implemented.
+Finally, many organisations will need to deploy IPv6 sooner or later, and quickly learn the details of IPv6 security so that an informed deployment and transition can be implemented.